skienzmatishun/rippreport/content/p/you-re-fired/index.md

 ---
-title: "YOU'RE FIRED"
+title: YOU'RE FIRED
 date: 2016-07-29
-thumbnail: "img/you-re-fired.jpg"
+thumbnail: img/you-re-fired.jpg
 categories:
 - freaky-friday
 tags:
 - ethics-commission
 - tucker-dorsey
 authors:
 - ripp-report
+alttags: "Donald Trump pointing while yelling Youre Fired! referencing potential ethics investigations"
 ---
 To Alabama Ethics Commission Statement of Facts: July 29, 2016

 I reference to: [http://lagniappemobile.com/commissioners-ties-to-businesses-raise-questions/](http://lagniappemobile.com/commissioners-ties-to-businesses-raise-questions/), in particular paragraphs 15 and 16.
 I realize the Commission pays little attention to print media and you rely on your own investigation to reach a determination, or not, as to any violations of Ethics.
 I do however hope the very good investigative reporting of Eric Mann, Lagniappe, assists you in what appears a rather obvious conclusion.